tonyedwardspz/tonyedwardspz/blog/_posts/2024/october/2024-10-18-MAUI-load-configuration-data-from-json.md

 Here we're loading the json file which matches the passed string, before parsing it as a Config object and returning it.
 This object now contains anything in our `config.json`.
 All that's left to do is to use it.

-In the context of the SyncFusuion MAUI controls library, the following is within the `app.xaml.cs` class, but the same principle applies from anywhere in your app.
+In the context of the Syncfusuion MAUI controls library, the following is within the `app.xaml.cs` class, but the same principle applies from anywhere in your app.

 ```c#
 using My_Project.Helpers;